hdgarrood/herringbone/README.md

 -- You can now access assets programmatically asset <- findAsset hb (fromJust . makeLogicalPath $ ["application.js"])

--- Or make a WAI Application to do it for you app = toApplication hb
+-- Or serve them with a Wai application app = toApplication hb
 ```